Non-Financial Disclosures: 50,000 Companies to Fall under CSRD by 2029

 The CSRD’s predecessor, the Non-Financial Reporting Directive (NFRD), applied to large Public-Interest Entities (PIEs) as defined by Member States during the implementation of the EU Accounting Directive, provided these companies met certain EU-defined thresholds.

-On January 1, 2024, the NFRD regulation officially transitioned to the Corporate Sustainability Reporting Directive, initially only applying to companies already subject to the NFRD.
+On January 1, 2024, the NFRD regulation officially transitioned to the Corporate Sustainability Reporting Directive, initially only applying to companies already subject to the NFRD (first reports are due in 2025).
 In the coming years, however, the CSRD will expand to include additional entities (see chart 1):

-• Starting January 1, 2025 (reporting on FY 2024): The CSRD will extend its scope to include all ‘large’ companies, beyond the previously targeted Public Interest Entities (PIEs).
-A ‘large’ company under the CSRD is defined as one that meets at least two of the following conditions¹:
+• Starting January 1, 2026 (reporting on FY 2025): The CSRD will extend its scope to include all ‘large’ companies, beyond the previously targeted Public Interest Entities (PIEs).
+A ‘large’ company under the CSRD is defined as one that meets at least two of the conditions¹:

 • Over 250 employees;